-It’s been nearly impossible to recycle underwear — until now
+It’s been nearly impossible to recycle underwear—until now

 This might seem like a minor problem, because undies are small.
 But at a global scale, this is a big problem, as the industry churns out an estimated 150 billion of pairs of underwear each year.
 Since a lot of underwear contains synthetic, plastic-based fibers like nylon and polyester, these materials don’t biodegrade, but sit in the landfill for hundreds of years, breaking into tiny fragments call microfibers that end up in our waterways, poisoning animals and humans.

-Parade, a two-year old underwear startup, wants to prevent this.
+Parade, a two-year-old underwear startup, wants to prevent this.
 Today, it’s launching a recycling program for underwear from any brand.
 Anyone can request a free shipping label and biodegradable bag, which are then sent to TerraCycle to be sorted, cleaned, and processed into materials that can be used in things like housing insulation and bedding.
 Those who participate get a 20% coupon to use on Parade products.
 Cami Téllez, Parade’s founder and CEO, says this is an important step toward making the industry more sustainable, although the ultimate goal is to create a system where underwear can be recycled back into underwear in a fully circular model.

 Exactly two years ago, Téllez dropped out of Columbia University to launch Parade at the age of 21.
 As a Generation Z founder, she believed many legacy brands in the $250 billion lingerie market didn’t meet the needs of the next generation of consumers, from the lack of body inclusivity to the overly sexualized advertising.
 With Parade, Téllez wanted to address issues that were relevant to her peers.”Underwear is at this high-potential space at the nexus of sex, gender, politics, fashion, and sustainability,” she says.